LETS: Prepare for the Future

 Meet your 3D Printing Trainer

-Drew Wallis grew up in Arkansas and Pennsylvania and graduated with a Double Major in Communication and International Relations from the University of Arkansas in 2010.
+Drew Wallis grew up in Arkansas and Pennsylvania, graduating from the University of Arkansas in 2010 with a Double Major in Communication and International Relations.
 He then became a licensed teacher and taught in the classroom for four years.
-In 2015, Drew co-founded NWA3D, an educational 3D printing company that sold 3D printers to schools from 2015-2020.
-Having previously worked with Maker Made developing a 3D printer, he became Maker Made’s 3D Printing Guru in the Fall of 2020.
-Besides emerging technology and education, Drew has a passion for D&D, drumming, and biking.
+Drew co-founded NWA3D, an educational 3D printing company that sold 3D printers to schools from 2015-2020.
+Having previously worked with Maker Made to develop a 3D printer, he became Maker Made’s 3D Printing Guru in the Fall of 2020.
+In addition to emerging technology and education, Drew has a passion for D&D, drumming, and biking.
 He currently lives in Fayetteville, Arkansas with his cat Spaghetti and calls the Hogs on a semi-frequent basis.

 Meet your Pi-Top Trainer